srothgan/supabase-error-translator-js/README.md

 # Supabase Error Translator JS

-A simple JavaScript/TypeScript library for translating Supabase error codes across multiple languages.
+A comprehensive Supabase error code translator supporting 9 languages with ISO language codes

 > **DISCLAIMER:** This is a private project and is NOT officially associated with, endorsed by, or affiliated with Supabase in any way.
 This project is maintained independently.